Find Affordable College Courses

 The following schools top our list of the Most Popular Criminal Justice & Corrections Bachelor's Degree Colleges.

 Our 2023 rankings named University of Phoenix - Arizona the most popular school in Arizona for criminal justice and corrections students working on their bachelor’s degree.
-UOPX - Arizona is a fairly large private for-profit school located in the city of Tempe.
+UOPX - Arizona is a very large private for-profit school located in the city of Tempe.

 Women make up 56% of the criminal justice majors at the school.